adomalik/ostiary/README.md

 in a folder named "ostiary".
 Change the username, password and server information in the PHP file.
 Download the Arduino sketch file, and change the ip, username, password, and port to reflect your configuration.
 Then save and compile the sketch an upload it to your Arduino.

+For more information, visit the project page at https://sites.google.com/a/humbermail.ca/ostiary/home